Jorsorokin/neo-matlab/README.md

 *Children:* Signal, Spikes

 #### Electrode
 The *Electrode* class is a container for tying *Signal* and *Spikes* objects recoreded from the same, single channel.
-The *Electrode* object can contain multiple *Spikes* and *Signal* objects (i.e. each pointing to a different *Epoch*), and can also belong to multiple *ChannelIndex* objects (as in a dense multi-electrode array where every K-neighboring channels are considered a group).
-Note that while *Electrode* object contains methods for pulling out the spike waveforms and raw voltage traces contained in their *Spikes* and *Signal* children, it cannot perform spike sorting or detection as, in general, such functionality is better suited to parallelization across multiple channels.
+The *Electrode* object can contain multiple *Spikes* and *Signal* objects (i.e. each pointing to a different *Epoch*), and can also belong to multiple *ChannelIndex* objects (as in a dense multi-electrode array where K-neighboring channels are considered a group).
+Note that while an *Electrode* object contains methods for pulling out the spike waveforms and raw voltage traces contained in their *Spikes* and *Signal* children, it cannot perform spike sorting or detection as, in general, such functionality is better suited to parallelization across multiple channels.
 Thus, one must ensure an *Electrode* is associated with 1 or more *ChannelIndex* objects for spike analysis.

 *Parents:* ChannelIndex, Block

 *Children:* Signal, Spikes

 #### Neuron
-A *Neuron* object represents a (putatively) isolated neuron and its associated *Spike* children (spike times and voltage waveforms). *Neuron* objects are assigned unique identifiers for each *ChannelIndex* independently.
+A *Neuron* object represents a (putatively) isolated neuron and its associated *Spikes* children (spike times and voltage waveforms). *Neuron* objects are assigned unique identifiers for each *ChannelIndex* independently.
 Thus, more than 1 *Neuron* with a certain ID may exist within the entire *Block* framework, however no two *Neuron* objects will have identical IDs and the same *ChannelIndex* parent. *Spikes* across all *Epochs* are associated with a particular *Neuron*, and under certain spike-sorting routines (i.e. EM-GMM, EM-TMM), that *Neuron* object will contain a working model of the low-dimensional spike-waveform distribution, allowing for the addition of future spikes.

 *Parents:* ChannelIndex

 *Children:* Spikes

 #### Signal
 Raw and/or processed, continuous voltage traces are associated with a particular *Signal* object, itself contained within an *Electrode*.
-Multiple *Signal* objects within a single *Electrode* may exist, as in the case of multiple segments of data extracted from the entire recording. *Signals* contain no children, and have limited functionality such as filtering, resampling, and noise estimation.
-However, by containing continuous data within a *Signal* object, one may reference or pass such data freely between variables without the overhead of copying large vectors.
+Multiple *Signal* objects within a single *Electrode* may exist, as in the case of multiple segments of data extracted from the entire recording.
+A *Signal* contains no children, and has functions including filtering, resampling, and noise estimation.
+By containing continuous data within a *Signal* object, one may reference or pass such data freely between variables without the overhead of copying large vectors.

 *Parents:* Electrode, Epoch

 *Children:* n/a

 #### Spikes
 Like the *Signal* class, the *Spikes* class has no children, but contains the raw voltage waveforms and times of action potentials detected from sister *Signal* objects.
-These *Spike* objects are contained within parent *Neuron* and *Epoch* objects, which makes facilitates clean organization and efficient retreival and analysis of neural firing patterns. *Spikes* are automatically created when running the spike detection method of the *ChannelIndex* object, provided there are *Signal* and *Electrode* objects to detect spikes from.
-Further, unsorted *Spike* objects will be automatically deleteed and re-instantiated with sorted waveforms belonging to particular *Neuron* parents after running the spike-sorting method of the *ChannelIndex* object.
+These *Spike* objects are contained within parent *Neuron* and *Epoch* objects, which facilitates clean organization and efficient retreival and analysis of neural firing patterns. *Spikes* are automatically created when running the spike detection method of the *ChannelIndex* object, provided there are *Signal* and *Electrode* objects to detect spikes from.
+Further, unsorted *Spike* objects will be automatically deleted and re-instantiated with the appropriate sorted waveforms belonging to new *Neuron* parents after running the spike-sorting method of the *ChannelIndex* object.
 Thus, one needn't worry about keeping track of which spike waveforms and times belong to particular neurons as the list of neurons grows, as this is taken care of intuitively and automatically.

 *Parents:* Neuron, Epoch